 This new modern structure has recreated a vital link attracting many to these gardens.

-The Upper Barakka gardens hosts a collection of the famous bronze statue, of Les Gavroches, as well as the monument of Lord Strickland, both the work of the eminent Maltese sculptor Antonio Sciortino.
+The Upper Barrakka gardens Malta hosts a collection of the famous bronze statue, of Les Gavroches, as well as the monument of Lord Strickland, both the work of the eminent Maltese sculptor Antonio Sciortino.

 It is on record that a small bronze replica of Les Gavroches was presented by the Government to Her Majesty, then H.R.H.
 Princess Elizabeth during her stay in Malta.

-The Upper Barakka Gardens remain the most attractive location in Valletta the Capital of Malta.
+The Upper Barakka Gardens remains the most attractive location in Valletta the Capital of Malta.